+COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN INDUSTRIAL ARTS

+UPPER DIVISION COURSES

+INDUSTRIAL ARTS

+GENERAL INFORMATION

-INDUSTRIAL ARTS GENERAL INFORMATION The Department of Industrial Arts offers graduate study leading to the Master of Arts degree for teaching service with a concentration in industrial arts, and the general secondary credential with a teaching major or minor in industrial arts.
-The Department of Industrial Arts makes it possible for students to gain advanced experiences in one of the most modern shop buildings in the West.
-Fifty thousand square feet of floor space with new equipment are devoted to work in woods, metals, transportation (auto mechanics), graphic arts, electricity-radio, photography, industrial drawing, comprehensive general shop and handicrafts.
-ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part One of this bulletin under Admission to the Graduate Division.
-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE In addition to meeting the requirements for classified graduate standing and the credential requirements as applicable, the student must satisfy the general requirements for the master's degree, described in Part Two of this bulletin.
+The Department of Industrial Arts, in the Division of the Physical Sciences, offers graduate study leading to the Master of Arts degree for teaching service with a concentration in industrial arts.
+The Department of Industrial Arts makes it possible for students to gain advanced experiences in two of the most modern industrial arts buildings in the West.
+Well equipped instructional facilities are devoted to work in woods, metals, transportation (auto mechanics), graphic arts, electricity-radio, photography, industrial drawing, comprehensive general shop and industrial handicrafts.

+ADMISSION TO THE GRADUATE DIVISION

+All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin under Admission to the Graduate Division.

+SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE

+In addition to meeting the requirements for classified graduate standing and the credential requirements as applicable, the student must satisfy the general requirements for the master's degree, described in Part Three of this bulletin.
 In addition, he must complete a concentration consisting of a minimum of 18 units in industrial arts from courses listed below as acceptable on master's degree programs, of which at least 12 must be in 200-numbered courses.
-Education 290A-290B and Industrial Arts 299 are required courses.
-SPECIFIC REQUIREMENTS FOR THE GENERAL SECONDARY CREDENTIAL Applicants for the general secondary credential with a major in industrial arts must take six units of Industrial Arts 200, Seminar.
-ADVANCEMENT TO CANDIDACY All students must meet the general requirements for advancement to candidacy, as described in Part Two of this bulletin.
-TEACHING ASSISTANTSHIPS Teaching assistantships in industrial arts are available to a limited number of qualified students.
+Education 290A-290B and Industrial

+ADVANCEMENT TO CANDIDACY

+All students must meet the general requirements for advancement to candidacy, as described in Part Three of this bulletin.

+TEACHING ASSISTANTSHIPS

+Teaching assistantships in industrial arts are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the Dean of the College.
-FACULTY Department Chairman: F. J. Irgang Graduate Adviser: W. C. Anderson Credential Adviser: W. C. Anderson Associate Professors: W. C. Anderson, Ph.D.; F. J. Irgang, Ph.D.; L. W. Luce, Ed.D.; D. W. Thiel, Ph.D.

-Assistant Professors: W. B. Ford, B.E.; W. L. McLoney, M.A.; James McMullen, Ed.D.; R. D. O'Dell, M.A.

-COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN INDUSTRIAL ARTS

-UPPER DIVISION COURSES

-- 101. Handicrafts for Teachers (3)

-102. Materials and Techniques for Teaching Handicrafts (3)

-105S.
-Construction Activities for

-- 75S.
-Construction Activities for Teachers (3)

-- 111. General Shop for Teachers (3)112.
-Materials and Techniques for Teaching General Shop (3)

-- 122. Industrial Drawing for Teachers (3)

-- 123. Materials and Techniques for Teaching Industrial Drawing (3)

-- 132. General Metalworking for Teachers (3)

-- 133. Materials and Techniques for Teaching General Metalworking

-- 152. General Woodworking for Teachers (3)

-- 153. Materials and Techniques for Teaching General Woodworking (3)

-- 162. Electricity-Radio for Teachers (3) 163.
-Materials and Techniques for

-- Teaching Electricity-Radio (3) 172.
-Transportation for Teachers (3)

-- 172. Transportation for Teachers (3)

-173. Materials and Techniques for

-Teaching Transportation (3)

-- 182. Graphic Arts for Teachers (3)

-- 183. Materials and Techniques for Teaching Graphic Arts (3)

-- 185. Photography for Teachers (3) 186.
-Advanced Photography (3)

-- 190. Experimental Shop (1 or 2)

-- 193. Industrial Arts Organization and Management (2)

-- 194. Recent Trends in Industrial Arts Education (2)

-- 199. Special Study (1-6)

-GRADUATE COURSES

-200. Seminar (3)

-Prerequisite: Consent of instructor.
+FACULTY

+Chairman, Division of the Physical Sciences: D. H. Robinson, Ph.D.
+Chairman, Department of Industrial Arts: F. J. Irgang, Ph.D.

+Graduate Adviser: W. C. Anderson

+Credential Adviser: W. C. Anderson

+Professor: L. W. Luce, Ed.D.

+Associate Professors: W. C. Anderson, Ph.D.; F. J. Irgang, Ph.D.; W. L. McLoney, Assistant Professors: W. B. Ford, B.E.; J. D. McMullen, Ed.D.; H. L. Marsters, M.A.; J. B. Morgan, Ed.D.; R. D. O'Dell, M.A - 101.
+Handicrafts for Teachers (3) 102.
+Materials and Techniques for - Teaching Handicrafts (3) 105S.
+Construction Activities for - Teachers (3) 111.
+General Shop for Teachers (3) - 112.
+Materials and Techniques for - Teaching General Shop (3) 122.
+Industrial Drawing for - Teachers (3) - 123.
+Materials and Techniques for Teaching Industrial Drawing (3) - 132.
+General Metalworking for Teachers (3) - 133.
+Materials and Techniques for Teaching General Metalworking - 152.
+General Woodworking for Teachers (3) - 153.
+Materials and Techniques for Teaching General Woodworking 162.
+Electricity-Radio for Teachers (3) - 163.
+Materials and Techniques for Teaching Electricity-Radio (3) - 172.
+Transportation for Teachers (3) - 173.
+Materials and Techniques for Teaching Transportation (3) - 182.
+Graphic Arts for Teachers (3) Materials and Techniques for Teaching Graphic Arts (3) - 185.
+Photography for Teachers (3) 186.
+Advanced Photography (3) - 190.
+Experimental Shop (1 or 2) - 193.
+Industrial Arts Organization and Management (2) - 194.
+Recent Trends in Industrial Arts Education (2) - 199.
+Special Study (1-6) 200.
+Seminar (3) Prerequisite: Consent of instructor.